jonh8395/fullStackOpen/README.md

 # fullStackOpen
-repository containing all of Jonathan Corado's course excerpts.
+repository containing all the exercises of Jonathan Corado's course.